Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Click each action button (e.g., “Go to Blog,” “Start Quiz,” “View Infographics”).

+**Expected Result:** Each button should redirect the user to the correct corresponding feature or page.

-**Expected Result:** Each button redirects the user to the correct corresponding feature or page.
+**Actual Result:** Each button redirects the user to the correct corresponding feature or page.

 ---